sdr-x/sdr-x.github.io/_posts/2017-05-01-fake-gps-for-iphone6-6s-se-7.md

 Now question is: Will Qualcomm baseband iPhone 7 be attracted to fake GPS signal as easy as iPhone 6/6s/SE or not?

 Anyone has Qualcomm baseband iPhone 7 to verify this?

+Update:

+Thanks to my friend @huanglin_bupt (twitter)'s experiment.
+She confirms that Qualcomm version iPhone 7 is still easy to be cheated as usual (6, 6s, SE).

 <div id="disqus_thread"></div>
 <script type="text/javascript">